Train vs. Semi Collision Near Hwy 1 Results in Numerous Injuries | News Channel 3-12

 The semi truck spilled about 1,500 gallons of diesel fuel and is not actively leaking.

-Highway 1 remains closed between Main St and Brown Rd. as crews work on the area.
+Highway 1 is open south of Guadalupe, but remains closed between St. Route 166 and Brown Rd. as crews work on the area.

 Your News Channel is monitoring this incident and more information will be added as it becomes available.